Visiting in January Overview

 Things to See in January

 Among the many options for things to do in Yosemite in January are an abundance of sights to see and scenes that will simply take your breath away.
-Here is a short– non-exhaustive– list of a few of the must sees in January.
+Here is a short– non-exhaustive– list of a few of the must-sees in January.

 Waterfalls: Yosemite Falls and Horsetail Falls both flow during winter, though not at their spring levels.
-Even so, waterfalls surrounded by snow are magnificent to see and make excellent, postcard worthy pictures.
+Even so, waterfalls surrounded by snow are magnificent to see and make excellent, postcard-worthy pictures.

-Wildlife: Animals are still active in the winter months, despite the cold and lucky visitors might see some wildlife a summer guest would never dream of.
+Wildlife: Animals are still active in the winter months, despite the cold, and lucky visitors might see some wildlife a summer guest would never dream of.

-Yosemite Valley Chapel: Often not given more an a passing glance while driving by, Yosemite Valley Chapel is well worth a stop and a picture.
-Still an active Christian church, the chapel is straight out of a winter fairytale with red brick walls and simple steeple.
+Yosemite Valley Chapel: Often not given more than a passing glance while driving by, Yosemite Valley Chapel is well worth a stop and a picture.
+Still an active Christian church, the chapel is straight out of a winter fairytale with red brick walls and a simple steeple.
 Covered in a fresh blanket of snow, your friends will think your pictures are from the ending scene of a Christmas movie.

 Tunnel View: The most iconic of all lookouts on the road into Yosemite Valley, the Tunnel View is the picture that everyone has with El Capitan to the left, Bridalveil Falls cascading down the cliffs to the right, Half Dome standing tall in the distance, and the Merced River snaking through the entire valley.
 But your pictures will stand out from the crowd as all these sights will take on a new remoteness and mystery when cloaked in snow.